Agent Budget Exhausted Halfway Through the Task

 • Trim all tool outputs to a maximum length before they enter the LLM context; store full outputs externally by reference.

-• Enable checkpointing from day one — retrofitting it after a crash is painful.
+• Enable checkpointing from day one.
+Retrofitting it after a crash is painful.

-• Implement a soft budget threshold at 80% of the hard limit and log a warning with current progress percentage.
+• Implement a soft budget threshold at 80% of the hard limit and log a warning with the current progress percentage.

-• Track sub-agent token usage in a single aggregated counter — never trust the parent’s local counter alone.
+• Track sub-agent token usage in a single aggregated counter; never trust the parent’s local counter alone.

-• Build a “resume from step N” path into your pipeline before you need it — it is much harder to add after exhaustion.
+• Build a “resume from step N” path into your pipeline before you need it.
+It is much harder to add after exhaustion.

 FAQ